TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 - dat_performData
 - chop_performData

 In the blueprint, only the top_performData output is being used.
-The two other output formats, DAT and CHOP, are ready to be used to your liking by creating a new blueprint or editing the existing blueprint.
-All three outputs are based on the same data (a perfrom CHOP).
+The two other output formats, DAT and CHOP, can be used by creating a new blueprint or editing the existing blueprint.
+All three outputs are based on the same data (a Perform CHOP).

 ### .tox file
-Self explenatory.
+Self explanatory.
 See comments of previous sections.

 ### Blueprint, UE dataflow and specifics